 - 1/2 teaspoon ginger

 - pinch ground cloves

 - 1 1/2 cups non-dairy milk

 - 2 Tablespoons vegan buttery spread

-- Add the vanilla extract, molasses, coconut milk, and organic canola oil.
+Add the vanilla extract, molasses, non-dairy milk, and organic canola oil.
 Stir until combined.
 Set aside while you heat the pan.

-- If you want to make the sugar glaze, simply whisk the powdered sugar and coconut milk together in a bowl.
+If you want to make the sugar glaze, simply whisk the powdered sugar and non-dairy milk together in a bowl.

 I always have these ideas of laid back holiday weekends with pancakes and cocoa and Christmas movies, and then December hits and it’s run here, run there, busy busy busy.
 I’m hoping that this season we get at least one slow weekend day for proper holiday lounging. :)

 - vegan and allergy friendly

 - the perfect recipe for a special breakfast